erlin1986/various/README.md

-# various Scripts in bash
+# Various Scripts in bash & powershell